Last updated: October 2021

 Comply with local laws and regulations.

-We collect personal information received from other sources such as data from credit reference agencies, open banking data (including name, address, bank account number, sort codes, balance, overdraft limit and statement information) and results of “politically exposed persons” or sanction checks.
+We collect personal information received from other sources such as data from credit reference agencies, open banking data (including name, address, bank account number, sort codes, balance, transactions, overdraft limit and statement information) and results of “politically exposed persons” or sanction checks.

 Google Analytics allows us to see how users are finding out about Fronted and if our use of social or paid campaigns are working to draw users to sign up to our platform.